-In maths we are looking at the concept of one more and one less than a given number to 5.
-CHildren often find one less harder therefore we have provided 3 levels depending on where your child is.
+In maths we are looking at the concept of one more and one less.
+Children often find one less more difficult to understand there we have done three different levels depending on your child's understanding.

-Step 3 challenge - The children are given pictures of numicon to 10. they can then write a number which is one more and one less than the given numicon number.
+Step three - the children have numicon up to 10. can they write the number for one more and one less than the given numicon number.

 In phonics, we are learning the Read Write Ink sounds - c, k, u, b, f, e, l, h, r and j.
 Please watch the video below to help you say the sounds.
 Then, use the letter formation rhymes on the picture below to help you form your letters.
 Can you think of any words beginning with these sounds?
 Can you write the word using your Fred fingers?

 We are also doing lots of Christmas performance rehearsal this week.
 Please keep practising your lines so you are super confident at them on your return.

 Please see below some extra links for learning games to practise our learning further.